dccuchile/rivertext/README.md

-IWEF: The Incremental Word Embedding  Framework
+IWEF: The Incremental Word Embedding  Framework (This work is still in development)
 ======================================================